 2. Wearable devices & rise of mobile gaming

 Another promising payment service for the gambling industry is wearable devices, such as smart bracelets and watches.
 Their convenience, security, and ease of use are compelling reasons that attract more and more users.
 Wearable devices are accessories, which means they are closer to a person than a mobile phone.
 And these electronic devices are an excellent engine with which companies in the gaming industry can expand their capabilities.

 The rise of this industry is meteoric – according to Statista, its expected global worth will be around $33 million by the end of 2022.
 It encourages game developers to create more immersive and rewarding products for wearable devices.
 Undoubtedly, it will open new opportunities for online gambling projects and popularise virtual currencies and in-app purchases.

 3. Blockchain technology for gaming – smart contracts

-We at Corefy understand what issues online gambling operators and platforms face while processing payments in several currencies and methods, executing time-consuming reconciliations, and struggling to optimise conversion rates.
+We at Corefy understand what issues online gambling operators and platforms face while opening gambling merchant accounts, processing payments in several currencies and methods, executing time-consuming reconciliations, and struggling to optimise conversion rates.
 That is why we've translated all our accumulated experience into a single solution for iGaming businesses.
 Contact us and find out how to streamline your payments and boost your business in a snap.